Undefitied/revolut-statement-categorizer/README.md

 * Please bear in mind that if a transaction row can be added to one `period` only
 * Supports only USD and GBP, but you should be able to edit this easily
 * GBP to USD rate is constant as of Jan 2023, search for `usdToGbp`
+* Appologies to the sensitive code readers.
+I steched this project on vacation and the MVP works for me.